What are the Major Hereditary Kidney Cancer Syndromes?

 Hereditary Papillary Renal Cancer (HPRC)

-HPRC is a hereditary syndrome that increases the risk of a type of kidney cancer known as papillary type 1 kidney cancer, which is typically slow growing.
-Papillary kidney cancer forms in the cells lining the renal tubules.
+HPRC is a rare hereditary syndrome caused by harmful changes (also called mutations or pathogenic variants) in the MET gene.
+People with HPRC have an increased risk of a type of kidney cancer called papillary kidney cancer, which is typically slow growing.
+Papillary kidney cancer forms in the cells lining the very small tubes in the kidney called renal tubules.

 Papillary renal cancer forms in cells that line the renal tubules in the kidney.
 The renal tubules remove waste from the blood and make urine.
 Urine moves through the renal tubules into the renal pelvis and ureter, which carries urine from the kidney to the bladder.

-HPRC is caused by mutations in the METgene.
 The MET gene makes a protein called MET that is involved in cell signaling and growth.
 When the MET gene is mutated, cells may not respond to signals that normally prevent them from growing, causing cancer to develop.
-Mutations in the MET gene are passed from parents to children.
-The syndrome caused by these mutations is inherited in an autosomal dominant fashion.
-If one parent has HPRC, there is a 50% (1 in 2) chance for a child to inherit the mutation.
+HPRC is inherited in an autosomal dominant manner.
+This means that if one parent has HPRC, there is a 50% (1 in 2) chance their child will inherit the mutation in the MET gene.

 Learn more about papillary kidney cancer from the NCATS Genetic and Rare Diseases Information Center.